TRENT-OS/lib_debug/README.md

-# Debugging Library
+# Debug Library

-Debugging facility macros and functions
+The library provides debug macros and functions.